varshan4068/Arch-Hyprland/README.md

   After everything is setup using nwg-look select the dracula-gtk theme

-  And bash is configured with starship prompt
+  >Bash is configured with starship prompt

   You can customise the colorscheme of kitty by typing the following command on your kitty terminal